Kevin M. Shelley

 Classes/Seminars

-• Contributor, Practicing Law Institute's "Understanding Franchising Business and Legal Issues" Symposium, 2001 to 2001
+• Contributor, Practicing Law Institute's "Understanding Franchising Business and Legal Issues" Symposium, 2001 and 2010

 Professional Associations and Memberships